AA Pension Scheme

 Late retirement

-A Member who left pensionable service after 31 March 2007 may choose to start receiving their pension past their Normal Retirement Date of 65.
-If the Member’s pension starts after Normal Retirement Date, it will be increased for late payment on a basis determined by the Trustee after considering advice from the Actuary.
-The Trustee must be reasonably satisfied that the benefits (including death benefits) for a Member who chooses a late pension are at least equal in value to the benefits that would otherwise have been provided for the Member under the Scheme retirement after age 65 is possible. which your retirement income is expected to be paid.
+If you left pensionable service after 31 March 2007 you may choose to start receiving your pension past your Normal Retirement Date of age 65.
+If your pension starts after the Normal Retirement Date, it will be increased for late payment on a basis determined by the Trustee after considering advice from the Actuary.
+The Trustee must be reasonably satisfied that the benefits (including death benefits) for a Member who chooses a late pension are at least equal in value to the benefits that would otherwise have been provided for the Member if they had retired at their Normal Retirement Date.

 Early retirement from deferred status

-Your deferred pension will however be reduced due to the fact that it will be paid for a longer period.
+Your deferred pension will be reduced to reflect that it is expected to be paid for a longer period.
 The rate of reduction is decided by the Trustee after considering advice from the Actuary.

-With the agreement of the Trustee, and in certain cases the Company, after considering medical evidence, your pension (as described above) may be paid to you before age 55 if you retire on the grounds of ill-health (incapacity – detailed later).
+With the agreement of the Trustee, and in certain cases the Company, after considering medical evidence, your pension may be paid to you before age 55 if you retire on the grounds of ill-health.
+See the ill-health retirement section for more information.

 Cash lump sum